Santa Clarita Employment Lawyer

 Employment law is a broad term that encompasses all laws regulating the relationship between employers and employees in Santa, Clarita.
 This includes laws related to hiring, firing, promotions, wages, benefits, and more.
 Employment law protects the legal rights of employees and ensures that they are treated fairly and justly in the workplace.
 This is because conflicts arise, and employers can sometimes take advantage of the vulnerability of employees.
 These are unfair instances, and employment law provides a legal remedy.

-At The Law Office of Omid Nosrati, we are committed to protecting our clients’ rights.
+At Nosratilaw, A Professional Law Corporation, we are committed to protecting our clients’ rights.
 We are an experienced employment law firm with a reputation for providing quality legal representation.
 Whether you were wrongfully terminated, denied a promotion, or unfairly treated in any other way, our lawyers are ready to fight for your rights.
 We have been in practice for many years, further strengthening our commitment to our clients and defending their rights.
 If you are facing an employment dispute, do not hesitate to contact us and see how we can help.

 What Common Disputes Fall Under Employment Law?

 Many common disputes fall under the umbrella of employment law.
 Some of the most common types of job disputes include:

 - Discrimination: Discrimination in the workplace is illegal and can occur based on factors such as race, gender, age, sexual orientation, religion, and disability.
 If you believe you were the victim of discrimination at work, you may have grounds for a claim.

 - Wrongful termination: Wrongful termination occurs when an active employee is dismissed or laid off unfairly.
 You may have grounds for a claim if you believe you were unjustly terminated.